GerAng1/the-dataspace-project-v6/docs/1_installation_and_first_run.md

 - `cd /opt`
 - `sudo mkdir DIGILAB`

 Because we're in a root folder, all of our commands will require `sudo`.
 This will eventually bring problems, particularly when creating our Python Virtual Environment and try to install packages within the venv.
-So we will change the owner of the DIGILAB/ directory:
+So we will change the owner of the DIGILAB/ directory to our username:

 - `sudo chown -R dhilab-lecce:dhilab-lecce /opt/DIGILAB`